 About 20 years into their marriage, even though they lived in the same home, the couple found themselves further apart than ever.
 Bill worked third shift for a while, which meant that he was gone from 8 p.m. to 8 a.m.
 And since Deborah worked days, “we literally never saw each other,” he recalls.

 We never mentioned divorce, Deborah says, “but there was a complacency.
 It started wearing thin.”

 Finally, things got to a point where they knew they needed to do something to salvage their strained relationship.
 “We got more involved at church and reached out to pastors for help,” Bill says.
 “We learned how to make time for each other.”

 Now, Bill and Deborah have been married for 31 years.
 They have weathered many more challenges, including their son’s deployment to Iraq and Afghanistan and their daughter experiencing a traumatic head injury.
 But they have a much stronger bond than they did a decade ago.

 So what was it that kept Bill and Deborah together?
 What kept them from giving up?

 Deborah sums it up in five simple, but powerful words: “We were worth fighting for.”

-Their experience is part of the reason she is so passionate about her work at Marriage Dynamics.
+She is passionate about her work at Marriage Dynamics because of their experience.
 “I know what kind of relationship Bill and I have.
 The joy we have.
 The friendship we have.
 I want people to have what we have.”

 Here, the couple offers insight into 10 areas that helped their marriage—and can help yours too: